FreeTAKTeam/FreeTAKServer-User-Docs/docs/docs/API/REST_APIDoc.md

  * returns: uid

 #### parameters
-*  streamAddress: the IP of the video server
+*  "streamAddress": the IP of the video server
-*  "streamPort": the port the video server respond to "streamPath": the unique path of the video stream "alias": a name for the stream
+* "streamPort": the port the video server respond to
+* "streamPath": the unique path of the video stream* "alias": a name for the stream
-  "streamProtocol": the type of protocol used (e.g. rtsp, rtmp, raw)
+* "streamProtocol": the type of protocol used (e.g. rtsp, rtmp, raw)

 ##### Example body

 ```
  {
   "streamAddress": "64.227.70.77",